Permafrost/TundraTN/SERVICES.md

 #### Inputs:

-* `$type` is the Trading Networks document type, specified in the `WmTN/wm.tn.rec:BizDocType` structure, to retrieve the parsing schema from.
+* `$document.type` is the Trading Networks document type to retrieve the parsing schema from.
+Can be specified as a subset of the `WmTN/wm.tn.rec:BizDocType` structure containing at least the `TypeID` field.

 #### Outputs:

-* `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) declared on the given document type.
+* `$content.schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) declared on the given document type.
-* `$schema.type` specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
+* `$content.schema.type` specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
   * `Flat File`
   * `XML`